-These eco-friendly reusable wrapping paper ideas are perfect for more sustainable gift giving that still allows you to get creative with your gift wrapping without all the unnecessary waste.
+These reusable wrapping paper ideas are creative and perfect for wrapping pretty presents this holiday season without all the waste.

 Reusable Wrapping Paper Ideas For Eco Friendly Gift Giving

 Wrapping gifts around the holidays or for any other yearly celebration can be a fun tradition and a creative part of gift-giving, however, it comes with some unintended consequences.
 According to Sundale Research, in 2017 alone Americans spent more than $12.7 billion on gift wrap which included wrapping paper, tissue paper, and gift bags.
 On average, these items were thrown away within 60 seconds — that is a huge waste (both economically and environmentally) and it’s time we came up with a better reusable wrapping paper alternative.

 While many environmentally conscious folks may think they are doing something good for the environment by recycling their wrapping paper after the holidays, most wrapping paper actually isn’t recyclable.
 Because of the thinness of the paper and the variety of inks, foils, and sparkles that are added to the paper many recyclers won’t accept wrapping paper.

 But it’s not just the wrapping paper that’s the problem.
 Gift bags cause similar issues and often can’t be recycled, while tissue paper is too thin to be recycled in most recycling facilities, and tape used for gift wrapping is made from plastic — not to mention the excessive waste that all of the following items create for a very short use-lifespan.

 10 Reusable Wrapping Paper Ideas For A Waste Free Holiday

 Instead of opting for your usual wrapping paper, this year think about using one of the following reusable wrapping paper options for a more sustainable gift giving experience you can feel even better about.